brunoskape/playwright-poc/README.md

 # playwrightPOC
-Sample POC using playwright with tests in parallel
+Sample POC using playwright with tests (API / e2e) in parallel

 ## Getting Started